-We’ve all heard of the recent ransomware “WannaCry” attacks that have hit hundreds of thousands of computers in over 100 countries.
-Ransomware is a malware tool used by hackers to infiltrate networks and encrypt files, holding them for – you guessed it, ransom, all the while locking you out of your computer.
-With WannaCry, the criminals demanded 300 – 600$ in Bitcoin.
-It’s difficult to say how many people complied with the demands and received their files back safe and sound, but what’s really terrifying is the sheer scale of this attack.
+Recent ransomware attacks, WannaCry and Petya, have hit hundreds of thousands of computers in over 100 countries.
+Ransomware is a malware tool used by hackers to infiltrate networks, encrypt files, and lock users out of their own systems; the hackers then hold this information for ransom, which is typically demanded in Bitcoin.
 While certain companies claim defenses are getting better, Microsoft estimates that roughly 500 million emails with ransomware downloaders are still being circulated every quarter.

 Beyond that staggering statistic it needs to be said, and repeated often: you need to protect your company, your employees and your customers.
 Regardless of the industry, taking certain steps to reinforce your defenses is key; there are four important things you must do (now!):